Connect with a certified trainer for free

 When to see a doctor

-If you have pain that does not subside, pain that progressively gets worse, or experience loss of motion, make an appointment to visit an orthopedic specialist, you may have a more serious injury, like a tear of the rotator cuff.
-During your appointment, your doctor will examine your shoulder by testing its range of motion as well as the strength of the affected shoulder and the arm.
-In order to make a diagnosis, your doctor may prescribe imaging tests, such as:
+If you have pain that does not subside, pain that progressively gets worse, or experience loss of motion, make an appointment to visit an orthopedic specialist.
+You may have a more serious injury, like a tear of the rotator cuff.
+During your appointment, your doctor will examine your shoulder by testing its range of motion and the strength of the affected shoulder and the arm.
+To make a diagnosis, your doctor may prescribe imaging tests to provide proper shoulder impingement treatment, such as:

 • X-rays